Start with a baseline payoff estimate, then choose the calculator that matches what you want to understand, compare, or change next.

 Use this when you plan to increase your payment, but you may wait before starting.
 The calculator compares starting the higher payment now with delaying that same change.

-It shows how much interest can build during the waiting period, how much balance may remain when the higher payment starts, and how many months the delay can add.
+It shows how much interest can build during the waiting period, how much balance could remain when the higher payment starts, and how many months the delay can add.

 Situations where you know you can pay more soon but want to see what waiting costs.